The autonomous and electric drone APT 70 can carry up to 35kg and fly for 60km at a speed of 120km per hour.

 A few words to describe the characteristics of the cargo drone that Bell is testing and then introduce to commercial flights next year.

-The first flight of the APT 70 dates back to 9 months ago: after an infinite number of hours of flight with a remote control, it started flying autonomously for three weeks.
+The first flight of the APT 70 dates back to 9 months ago: after an infinite number of hours of flight with a remote control, three weeks ago it began to fly autonomously.

 Everything is bigger in Texas